-We use the latest in technological advancements to provide you with an easy to use, Copper Water Test Kit that provides results within 60 seconds.
+We use the latest technological advancements to provide you with an easy to use, Copper Water Test Kit that provides results within 60 seconds.

 WHAT WILL I GET WITH MY ORDER